Written by Frances Molé

 Set Point Theory

-Set point theory states that the human body has a preferred natural weight range that the body it will fall within throughout adult life, if there is no impact of dieting or illness.
+Set point theory states that the human body has a preferred natural weight range that it will fall within throughout adult life, provided there is no impact of dieting or illness.
 This weight range is predetermined by various factors to maintain balance and function properly (1).
-If you go above or below the set point range your body will compensate by changing metabolic rate, hunger signals and altering essential functions such as heart rate and body temperature.
+If you go above or below the set point range your body will compensate by changing metabolic rate, hunger signals and altering essential functions such as heart rate and body temperature in order to return to its natural weight range.

 What is the set point range?